Online Bin Packing with Predictions: Introduction

 Online bin packing has a long history of study.
-Simple algorithms such as \firstfit (which places an item into the first bin of sufficient space, and opens a new bin if required), and \bestfit (which works similarly, except that it places the item into the bin of minimum available capacity which can still fit the item) are 1.7-competitive~\cite{JoDUGG74}.
-Improving upon this performance requires more sophisticated algorithms, and many such have been proposed in the literature.
-The currently best upper bound on the competitive ratio is 1.57829~\cite{BaloghBDEL18}, whereas the best known lower bound is 1.54037~\cite{balogh2012new}.
-The results above apply to the standard model in which there is no prediction on the input.
-Other studies include sequential~\cite{GyorgyLO10} and stochastic settings~\cite{GuptaR20}.
+The simplest algorithm is \nextfit, which places an item into its single open bin when possible; otherwise, it closes the bin (does not use it anymore) and opens a new bin for the item. \firstfit is another simple heuristic that places an item into the first bin of sufficient space and opens a new bin if required. \bestfit works similarly, except that it places the item into the bin of minimum available capacity, which can still fit the item. \nextfit has a competitive ratio of 2, while both \firstfit and \bestfit are 1.7-competitive~\cite{10.5555/241938.241940,JoDUGG74}. {Improving upon this performance requires more sophisticated algorithms, and many have been proposed in the literature.} These algorithms are variants of the classic {\em Harmonic} algorithm~\cite{lee1985simple}, which places items of approximately equal sizes, according to a harmonic sequence, in the same bin.
+The currently best algorithm is the Advanced Harmonic (AH) algorithm, which has a competitive ratio of 1.57829~\cite{BaloghBDEL18}, whereas the best-known lower bound on the competitive ratio is 1.54278~\cite{BaloghBDELNEW21}.
+However, one should note that the Harmonic family of algorithms are designed specifically for improving the competitive ratio, and their typical performance is inferior to heuristics that are widely used in practice such as \firstfit and \bestfit, as shown in~\cite{KamaliL15}.